AndresCampuzano/Simple-Todo-app-React/README.md

 # TODO app made in React

 I made this simple react app to practice this.state and how we can modify it using this.setState.
+[Live Demo](https://upbeat-goldstine-913e83.netlify.app/)

 ```js
 this.state = {